 About the Pylon Lookout

-With amazing views of the city skyline and the Opera House, the Harbour Bridge Pylon Lookout is one of the best lookouts in Sydney.
+With amazing views of the city skyline and the Opera House, the Harbour Bridge Pylon Lookout is one of the most impressive lookouts in Sydney.

 Visiting the Pylon Lookout at the Harbour Bridge is a unique way to enjoy breathtaking views at a fraction of the cost of the Harbour Bridge Climb (more on that further below).

 But it’s not just the views that attract visitors to the Pylon.
-It also holds a small museum with lots of interesting details about the history behind the bridge and how and why it was built.
+It also holds a small museum with many interesting details about the history behind the bridge and how and why it was built.

-The Pylon consists of three levels of informational exhibits and a 360-degree lookout platform at the top.
+The Pylon consists of three levels of informational exhibits and a 360-degree observation deck at the top.

-The museum part of the Pylon Lookout is very well presented, with lots of information and photos to absorb about the Sydney Harbour Bridge.
+The museum part of the Pylon Lookout is very well presented, with lots of photos and information to absorb about the Sydney Harbour Bridge.

 Pylon Lookout Museum